 1. Principles of Flow

-The First Way of DevOps is about creating a smooth flow of work through the different functional areas in an organization; from gathering requirements to operating software in production.
-Emphasis is put on the global goals of the entire system, not on the local goals of individual departments.
+The First Way of DevOps is about creating a smooth flow of work through the different functional areas in an organization, from gathering requirements to operating software in production.
+Emphasis is put on the global goals of the entire system, not on the local objectives of individual departments.
 To make the concept more clear, let’s have a look at a couple of key takeaways.

 1.1 Reduce Batch Size

 Work-in-progress (WIP) is the amount of work that has been started but is not yet completed.
-A high amount of WIP is sign of multitasking and can hinder the flow of work.
+A high amount of WIP is a sign of multitasking and can hinder the flow of work.
 To constrain WIP, we should reduce batch sizes.
 The idea originates from Lean Manufacturing.
 It was common in manufacturing to produce components in large batches.
-Setting up new machinery and switching between jobs was costly and time consuming.
-Therefore, it was considered practical to produce as many parts as possible once machinery had been set up.
+Setting up new machinery and switching between jobs was costly and time-consuming.
+Therefore, it was considered practical to create as many parts as possible once machinery had been set up.

-For example, a car production plant would produce a lot of body panels at a time to reduce the number of changeovers.
+For example, a car production plant would produce a lot of body panels to reduce the number of changeovers.
 This, however, creates a large amount of WIP.
 The variability in the flow of work cascades through the entire manufacturing plant, resulting in longer lead times.
-Now imagine, what would happen if a flaw was found in the body panels when a car was being assembled?
-Most likely, the entire batch has to be discarded and redone.
-Producing large batches delays feedback and in case of errors, more work has to be redone.
+Imagine what would happen if a flaw was found in the body panels when a car was being assembled?
+Most likely, the entire batch has to be discarded and reproduced.
+Producing large batches delays feedback, and in case of errors, more work has to be redone.